Need to talk? Call 1800 882 436.

 Pesticides and herbicides

-Some pesticides (bug killers) and herbicides (weed killers) are known to affect developing and newborn babies.
+Some pesticides (insect killers) and herbicides (weed killers) are known to affect developing and newborn babies.

 Usually, pesticides used in the home and for professional pest treatments are safe.
-But it’s a good idea to:
+If you need to manage a pest problem, ask a licensed pest control professional to do the treatment.

 Cleaning products